Bohemian Club: Membership

 A number of past membership lists are in the public domain, but modern club membership lists are private.
 Some prominent figures have been given honorary membership, such as Richard Nixon and William Randolph Hearst.
 Members have included some U.S. presidents (usually before they are elected to office), many cabinet officials, and CEOs of large corporations, including major financial institutions.
 Major military contractors, oil companies, banks (including the Federal Reserve), utilities, and national media have high-ranking officials as club members or guests.
 Many members are, or have been, on the board of directors of several of these corporations; however, artists and lovers of art are among the most active members.
 The club's bylaws require ten percent of the membership be accomplished artists of all types (composers, musicians, singers, actors, lighting artists, painters, authors, etc.).
 During the first half of the 20th century, membership in the club was especially valued by painters and sculptors, who exhibited their work on the premises, in both permanent displays and special exhibitions, and did not pay any commissions on sales to members.
 Many of the club's artists were nationally recognized figures, such as William Keith, Arthur Frank Mathews, Xavier Martinez, Jules Eugene Pages, Edwin Deakin, William Ritschel, Jo Mora, Maynard Dixon, and Arthur Putnam.

 The club motto is "Weaving Spiders Come Not Here", a line taken from Act 2, Scene 2, of Shakespeare's A Midsummer Night's Dream.
 The club motto implies that outside concerns and business deals are to be left outside.
 When gathered in groups, Bohemians usually adhere to the injunction, though discussion of business often occurs between pairs of members.
+They once put on a production of Macbeth, with Colin Powell as the lead.

+Despite this motto, business was still talked about in the Bohemian Club.
+According to a memo from Edwin Harper, one of Ronald Reagan's assistants, to Alan Greenspan, Reagan's 1983 cuts to social security were planned at a Bohemian Club meeting two years prior in 1981.
+There are also reports from a book that a Reagan advisor was persuaded to cut capital gains taxes by venture capitalist Bill Draper while they "sat semi-naked at the grove."
+Bill Draper and his son, Tim Draper, are both on the 2023 attendance list (see below), still attending the bohemian club 42 years later.
+Many other backstage political figures were, and still are, a part the Bohemian Club, including Pete Coors.
+Along with being a member of the Coors beer family empire, he co-founded the Heritage Foundation, an American conservative think tank that was heavily involved with the Reagan Administration.